 You’re home alone the whole night, waiting for her.
 Eventually she messages you.
 She says she’s tired and can we talk another time?
 Sure, you say.

 You don’t see her again until the weekend.
 She and her roommate and her quirky friend come over in the morning.
 Everyone is having a good time.
 You break the news that you’re leaving early.
 The girl says she thought you were leaving later.
 You say that plans change.
 You see that she’s crying.
 They all leave.
 Your heart is breaking.
+Her feelings are real.
 You didn’t plan for this.